Davidson

 Davidson demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 38.8% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are most prevalent at 26.7%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding such qualifications - advanced diplomas account for 14.0% and certificates for 15.0%.
+The area's educational profile is notable regionally, with university qualification rates of 38.8% among residents aged 15+, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are the most prevalent at 26.7%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 29.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 14.0%, while certificates make up 15.0%.

-Educational participation is high, with 31.6% of residents currently enrolled in formal education, including 10.5% in secondary education, 10.3% in primary education, and 5.2% pursuing tertiary education.
+Educational participation is high, with 31.6% of residents currently enrolled in formal education.
+This includes 10.5% in secondary education, 10.3% in primary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education